 It is very important to give treatment for sepsis as early as possible.
 This is why recognising the symptoms of sepsis and calling for help is so important.

-The Sepsis Six steps are:
+The Sepsis Six bundle steps are to:

-Give oxygen (if required)
+give oxygen (if required)

-Take blood cultures (to try and grow the bug causing sepsis)
+take blood cultures (to try and grow the bug causing sepsis)

-Take a blood lactic acid level (a ‘lactate’)
+take a blood lactic acid level (a ‘lactate’)

-Take measurements of urine output (to make sure enough blood is flowing to the kidneys)
+take measurements of urine output (to make sure enough blood is flowing to the kidneys).

 Sepsis is one of the most serious conditions we can see as health professionals and with a mortality rate of 10–20%, we need to recognise it immediately and act fast.